acingace/GraceTheAnalyst.github.io/README.txt

 # GraceTheAnalyst Portfolio Website

-Welcome to my personal portfolio website, built and hosted using **GitHub Pages**.
-This platform showcases my projects, technical skills, and professional journey in **Data Science**, **Data Analytics**, and **Software Development**.
+Welcome to my personal portfolio website, built and hosted using GitHub Pages.
+This platform showcases my projects, technical skills, and professional journey in Data Science, Data Analytics, and Software Development.

-Through this website, I highlight projects ranging from **machine learning applications** and **data analysis dashboards** to **web development solutions**, demonstrating my ability to transform data and ideas into impactful digital products.
+Through this website, I highlight projects ranging from machine learning applications and data analysis dashboards to web development solutions, demonstrating my ability to transform data and ideas into impactful digital products.

 ## Features
 - Responsive and interactive portfolio website